HatmanStack/Technical-Interview-Prep/README.md

 - **Complexity**: Managing a distributed system with numerous services can be complex.
 - **Communication Overhead**: Inter-service communication over the network can introduce latency and requires careful management.
 - **Data Consistency**: Maintaining consistency across services can be challenging.
-### Potential Pitfalls
-- **Overfitting**: Ensure the model isn't too complex relative to the size of the data, using regularization or pruning techniques.
-- **Bias and Variance**: Balance bias and variance; high bias indicates underfitting, while high variance indicates overfitting.
-- **Data Leakage**: Ensure no information from the test set leaks into the training process, maintaining the integrity of evaluation.
 <br> [Top](#table-of-contents)